NumericalAdvantage/MedicalImagingRAG/README.md

 A modular, Dockerized Retrieval-Augmented Generation (RAG) system for medical imaging.
 This project enables semantic search and question-answering over DICOM files using state-of-the-art vision-language models and FAISS vector search, with a modern Streamlit UI and FastAPI backend.

+Note that you have to create a folder called data and place your corpus of DICOM docs in there.

+Check screenshots folder for screenshots!
 ---

 ## **Project Overview**